 The J-Term Traveling Seminar

 The J-Term Traveling Seminar is an 18-day academic and cultural tour of 12 key cities in France, Morocco, Spain and Gibraltar, a British territory located on the southern end of the Iberian Peninsula at the entrance of the Mediterranean.
 The academic component consists of a series of briefings from leading European academic, literary and political personalities and experts on the European relationship with the Islamic world.
-Participants will attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the field of politics, history and culture.
+Participants will attend daily lectures and meetings with distinguished scholars from IAU College in addition to local guides and experts in the field of politics, history and culture.

 Sites Visited include: France (Paris, Aix-en-Provence and Marseille), Morocco (Marrakesh, Casablanca and Rabat), Gibraltar, Spain (Sevilla, Granada, Cordoba, Toledo and Madrid)